Should Women Use Men’s Rogaine?

 Dr. Daniel A. Danyo has helped thousands of women get to the bottom of their hair loss.
 Working in consultation with your existing doctor, he applies decades of experience and expertise to restore healthy, natural hair growth in his female patients.

-Schedule a free, confidential consultation today—either in person or online.
+Schedule a confidential consultation today—either in person or online.
 Dr. Danyo will evaluate your hair loss and help you develop a custom plan for recovery.

 Dr. Daniel A. Danyo is the founder and medical director of North Atlanta Hair Restoration, specializing in treating hair loss in both men and women.
 He is one of only 300 people in the world certified by the American Board of Hair Restoration Surgery.